ethereum/consensus-specs/specs/networking/p2p-interface.md

 [Noise Framework](http://www.noiseprotocol.org/) handshakes will be used for mainnet. libp2p Noise support [is in the process of being standardized](https://github.com/libp2p/specs/issues/195) in the libp2p project.

 Noise support will presumably include IX, IK, and XX handshake patterns, and may rely on Curve25519 keys, ChaCha20 and Poly1305 ciphers, and SHA-256 as a hash function.
-These aspects are being actively debated in the referenced issue [Eth 2.0 implementers are welcome to comment and contribute to the discussion.]
+These aspects are being actively debated in the referenced issue (Eth 2.0 implementers are welcome to comment and contribute to the discussion).

 ## Protocol Negotiation